 We gave ourselves the unenviable task of putting together a list of the best cafes, restaurants and bars in the area.
 A multi-cultural melange of Korean, Palestinian, Spanish, and of course modern British eateries.
 Breakfast, brunch and coffees spots for days.
 Plus classy wine bars and craft ale snugs that offer such a variety of weekly events that one wonders how on earth the locals find time to do any work to pay off those eye-watering mortgages.
 Not that we’re jealous or anything.

-Baity, meaning ‘home’ in Arabic, is fairly new on the Didsbury scene, opening last autumn but already winning locals over to the deep pleasures of Palestinian food.
-The decor is understated and chic with a bit of a proclivity for beige but boasting a gorgeous nonagenarian olive tree in the corner and some unique pieces of artwork that blend the Mancunian with the Middle Eastern.
+Baity, meaning "home" in Arabic, has quickly become a stalwart of the Didsbury scene with its wholesome Palestinian food.
+The decor is understated and chic with a gorgeous nonagenarian olive tree in the corner and some unique pieces of artwork that blend the Mancunian with the Middle Eastern.
 Standout dishes include baked fish dishes like Gazan Bream (Samak Ghazawi) and of course Musakhan, a baked chicken dish with onions, sumac and allspice.

-A stalwart of the Didsbury scene, Greens was way ahead of the game when they opened in 1990 when neither Simon Rimmer nor his partner Simon Connolly had worked in a kitchen before.
-Unfazed, they set about conjuring up a vegetarian menu and have been ‘terrifying carnivores’ ever since.
-Fast forward almost 30 years and Rimmer is now a well-established household name and a second restaurant is set for Sale.
+A stalwart of the Didsbury scene, Greens was way ahead of the game when it opened in 1990 when neither Simon Rimmer nor his partner Simon Connolly had worked in a kitchen before.
+Unfazed, they set about conjuring up a vegetarian menu and have been "terrifying carnivores" ever since.
+Fast forward 30 years and Rimmer is now a well-established household name and a second restaurant is set for Sale.

 The restaurant business is a fickle beast, so the fact that The Lime Tree has been going strong now for 30 odd years indicates that they must be doing something right.
 Their secret seems to be quietly and consistently providing the local community with a reliable go-to quality dinner spot without paying too much attention to chasing trends, there isn’t a lot to please vegans on the menu for example.
 Carnivores will rejoice though – The Lime Tree have their own farm on the edge of the Peak District.